hhshhd/JAQK/README.md

 ## Previous Updates

 All changes (pushes) have been recorded [here](https://github.com/Haannbboo/JAQK/blob/master/HISVERSION.md).
-Click for more details.
+Click for more details..